St James C of E Primary School

 Reading is such an important part of a child's learning and can help them in all areas of curriculum.
 Confident readers become confident writers!

 Children are expected to read at home at least five times a week.
+Each home read counts towards achieving their Reading Gems.
+When they reach Platinum they get to choose their own book.

 Child Reading Book PNG, Clipart, Art, Book, Boy, Cartoon, Child Free PNG Download